EHB-MCT/portfolio-second-chance-CasdeBruijnEHB/README.md

 ## Usage
 - Frontend can be visited at http://localhost:3000/
-- Backend can be visited at http://localhost:3001/
+- Backend can be visited at http://localhost:3001/ - all endpoints can be found here.

 ## Technology